ministryofjustice/prison-visits-2/README.md

 - [Geckodriver v0.19.1](https://github.com/mozilla/geckodriver) - for executing tests against the firefox browser.
 - [direnv](https://direnv.net/) - for managing environment variables and storing credentials.
 - [NOMIS API access](http://ministryofjustice.github.io/nomis-api/) - prison and offender data is accessed via the National Offender Management Information System.
 An [authentication token](https://nomis-api-access.service.justice.gov.uk/) is required to access this.
 - (Optional) Transifex Client - for managing site translation.
 See [additional documentation](docs/welsh_translation.md) for setup and updating translations.

+Emails will be sent to [MailCatcher](http://mailcatcher.me/), if it’s running.
+See its website for instructions.

 ### Ruby version